Barteus/kubeflow-examples/kubecon-eu-2022/README.md

 # Kubecon EU 2022

-Instruction how to recreate the environment
+Instruction how to recreate the environment.
+Valid

 ## Use Azure storage